quii/learn-go-with-tests/maps.md

 We made the errors constant; this required us to create our own `DictionaryErr` type which implements the `error` interface.
 You can read more about the details in [this excellent article by Dave Cheney](https://dave.cheney.net/2016/04/07/constant-errors).
 Simply put, it makes the errors more reusable and immutable.

+Next, let's create a function to `Update` the definition of a word.

 ## Write the test first

 ```go